Yesh18-Data/Customer-Shopping-Sales-EDA/README.md

-the following steps and sections of
+the following steps and sections of Analysis report
 1. **Importing Libraries**
 2. **Reading the Customer Sales Data from a CSV File**
 3. **Checking and Changing Data Types**